mfx9/mrtp/README.md

 ```

 It will automatically download and unpack all necessary files. png++
-is a header library and does not need compilation.
+is a header library and does not require compilation.
 In the next
 step, run "make" in the main directory of Mrtp.
 An executable
 file "mrtp" will be generated that is ready to run.
 By typing in: